 Next step: Cover the holes

-After finally providing the needed holes, next thing on your list must be to cover them—of course, not totally, just enough to keep the soil in while still allowing water to escape.
+After finally providing the needed holes, the next thing on your list must be to cover them—of course, not totally, just enough to keep the soil in while still allowing water to escape.

 This step may be quite tricky, but the concept is simple: find materials that won’t completely block the drainage holes.